What is erectile dysfunction?

 ED can cause strain on a couple.
-Many times, men will not get into sexual situations because they are embarrassed.
+Many times, men won't get into sexual situations because they are embarrassed.
 In turn, their partner may feel rejected or inadequate.
-It is important to talk openly with your partner.
-Some couples may seek treatment for ED together.
-Other men prefer to seek treatment without their partner's knowledge.
+It's important to talk openly with your partner.
+Some couples may get treatment for ED together.
+Other men prefer to get treatment without their partner's knowledge.
 Not talking about it is the main barrier to getting treatment.
 The loss of erectile function can have a profound effect on a man.
 The good news is that ED can often be treated safely and effectively.

-Feeling embarrassed about ED may prevent many men from getting the medical attention they need.
+Feeling embarrassed about ED may prevent many men from getting the medical care they need.
 This can delay diagnosis and treatment of more serious underlying conditions.
-ED itself is often related to an underlying problem such as heart disease, diabetes, liver disease, or other health conditions.
+ED itself is often linked to an underlying problem such as heart disease, diabetes, liver disease, or other health conditions.
 Talk with your healthcare provider if you have problems with ED.
 Help is available.

 Key points about erectile dysfunction

 - Erectile dysfunction (ED) or impotence means you can’t get an erection.
-It can also mean you are not happy with the size or hardness of erections, or how long erections last.
+It can also mean you aren't happy with the size or hardness of erections, or how long erections last.